rednafi/08c26ea4-dd80-485f-ae87-455f19a9966d/README.md

 -   Run the unit tests
 -   Build the container
 -   Spin up the server
--   Run the integration tests
+-   Do a health check
 -   Clean everything up

 ### Deployment